sravaninaalam/Foodorder/README.md

                  componentWillUnmount(){
                             clearInterval(this.timer)                                                                                                                                                       }"""

   ==>  Lazy loading, code chunking, code splitting, dynamic loading, and dynamic import all are the same.
 The main purpose of them is to make sure that to make code more scalable, readable, and maintainable by splitting it into chunks.
-Usually, it's moto like one file has to contain one feature.If we have more features in one file it decreases the scalability and it is very difficult to solve any errors const Somecomponent=Lazy(()=>import('component_path'))
+Usually, it's moto like one file has to contain one feature.
+If we have more features in one file it decreases the scalability and it is very difficult to solve any errors const Somecomponent=Lazy(()=>import('component_path'))
   <Suspense fallback={<Shimmer/>}><Somecomponent/></Suspense>